IT Services Secure IT Multi-Factor Authentication (MFA)

 This hardware token must always be available while working or studying.

-If you get a new phone or are changing to a different device, the ForgeRock App is not transferable.
+If you get a new phone or are changing to a different device, you will need to reset MFA and then register for MFA again on your new mobile device.
 You will need to either:

 Please note: you should not be using your recovery codes for regular MFA authentication as you will need to reset your device to generate new codes.